Rugby union positions: Full-back

-Full-backs usually position themselves several metres behind the back line.
+Full-backs (number 15) usually position themselves several metres behind the back line.
 They field any deep opposition kicks and are often the last line of defence should an opponent break through the back line.
 On attack, they can enter the back line, usually near the centres or wings, with the aim of providing an extra person and overlapping the defending players.
 Three of the most important attributes of a good full-back are good catching ability under a high kick, the ability to punt the ball a long distance with accuracy, and the speed and skill to join in back line attacking moves, especially counter-attacks.
 The full-back is the player most likely to field the high ball or "up and unders" kicked by the opposition.
 Good hands are needed to ensure the ball is caught cleanly to deny the opposition the chance to regain possession.
 As the full-back will inevitably catch the ball deep in their own territory with little support from their own players, they should either kick the ball downfield or run forward to link up with their backs to start a counter-attack.
 If the full-back kicks the ball out, the opposition have the line-out, whereas if they start a counter-attack they have a number of options.

 To provide effective cover behind the defensive line, good full-backs are careful not to get caught out of position and must anticipate the opposition's play.
 Their position behind the backline allows them to see any holes in the defensive line and they either communicate with the backs to close the gaps up or cover the gaps themselves.
 The full-back has the most potential for attacking the opposition, especially from a misdirected kick.
 If a kick is fielded and there is enough space and support, the full-back may decide to counter-attack by running the ball back towards the opposition.
 Due to their kicking skills, in some teams the full-back is also responsible for taking the goal kicks.